sy2002/zxuno4mega65/doc/wiki/Getting-Started.md

    Try also the <kbd>Space</kbd> bar: It will trigger the fire button of the emulated joystick.

 7. Deactivate <kbd>Caps Lock</kbd>.

+8. **In any game: Choose "Sinclair" or "Interface 2" as joystick type.**

 ### Rick Dangerous: Playing an ULAplus game with joystick